How much can I sell my house for?

 Calculating your net profit from the sale

 The final step is to calculate the net profit from the sale.
 This involves subtracting all the exit fees from the gross sale price.
 The exit fees include estate agent fees, solicitor fees, any outstanding mortgage payments, and other transactional costs.
-It's crucial to also factor in mortgage-related charges, such as an early repayment charge if applicable.
+You must factor in mortgage-related charges, such as an early repayment charge if applicable.

-By accurately accounting for all these costs, homeowners can gain a clear understanding of the true profit they will realise from selling their property, enabling them to make informed financial decisions.
+By accurately accounting for all these costs, homeowners can gain a clear understanding of the true profit they will realise from selling their property.

 All rights reserved